-Csalogány, located on the ground floor of a Buda residential building, is a modern Hungarian restaurant but it isn't furnished from the latest design catalogues.
-Here, the food takes center stage here.
-Instead of using pricey meats and fish, Csalogány extracts rich flavors from more reasonably-priced ingredients and pairs them with seasonal vegetables and light sauces.
-On any day, a suckling pig terrine, guinea fowl with squash puree, gilt-head bream with peas, or crispy and tender chicken thighs might be on the menu.
+Unlike comparable establishments, Csalogány isn't furnished from the latest design catalogues; here only the food takes center stage here.
+Instead of using the priciest proteins, the dishes are a study in how to extract rich flavors from reasonably priced meats and fish, pairing them with seasonal vegetables and light sauces.
+On any day, there might be a suckling pig terrine, a guinea fowl with squash puree, a gilt-head bream with peas, or tender and crispy chicken thighs on the menu.
 Desserts are inventive and delicious.

 Pethő's exceptional skills best show through in the five-course dinner tasting menu, which at €50 (or €70 with wine pairing) is one of the best deals in Budapest for discerning diners.
 There's also a wallet-friendly three-course weekday lunch prix fixe for €12.
-The restaurant's two longtime waiters are among the most knowledgeable in Budapest — you will be in good in hands.
+The restaurant's two longtime waiters are among the most competent in Budapest — you'll be in good in hands.